hora/politics-of-tech-workshop/research-topics/imposter-syndrome-blames-the-victim/README.md

-# Imposter syndrome is victim blaming – Worksheet
+# Imposter syndrome blames the victim – Worksheet

 You have 60 minutes _including a ten minute break._ 4 questions.
 As a group, decide when in the 60 minutes you want to take your break.